 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

-By becoming a Member or enquiring about membership, or otherwise using our services which involves collection of your personal data, you consent to retention of data without further reference to you.
+By becoming a member or employee or enquiring about membership or employment or otherwise using our services which involves collection of your personal data, you consent to retention of data without further reference to you.
 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, or regulatory requirements.
-In most cases, we will retain your data for up to two years after you cease to be a Member.
-We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you, or a prospect of your re-applying for membership.
+In most cases, we will retain your data for up to two years after you cease to be a member.
+We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you, or a prospect of your re-applying for membership or employment.
 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, or regulatory, requirements.

 We would like to send you information about services of ours which may be of interest to you.
 If you have consented to receive marketing, you may opt out at a later date.
 You have a right at any time to stop us from contacting you for marketing purposes.
 If you no longer wish to be contacted for marketing purposes, please confirm this in writing to the Club Secretary at any time.